Orbital Maneuvering System: Orion ESM Main Engine

 Following the retirement of the Shuttle, these engines were repurposed for use on the Orion spacecraft's service module.
-This variant uses Monomethylhydrazine as fuel, with nitrogen tetroxide (N2O4) as oxidizer.
+This variant uses Monomethylhydrazine as fuel, with MON-3 Mixed Oxides of Nitrogen as oxidizer.
 It is planned to be used for the first six flights of the Artemis program, afterwards it would be replaced by a new "Orion Main Engine" starting Artemis 7.